dendronhq/dendron-site/vault/dendron.topic.markdown.md

     C-->D;
 ```

-- NOTE: in order to publish diagrams, you'll need to enable [[mermaid in the config|dendron.ref.config.dendron#mermaid-optional]]
+- NOTE: in order to publish diagrams, you'll need to enable [[mermaid in the config|dendron.ref.config#mermaid-optional]]

 ### Folding
 You can create special folded sections with the below syntax.